Great West Life Assurance Co. Can Buys 2,805 Shares of Eli Lilly And Co (NYSE:LLY)

 A number of other hedge funds and other institutional investors have also added to or reduced their stakes in LLY.
 Truvestments Capital LLC purchased a new stake in Eli Lilly And Co in the 1st quarter worth approximately $27,000.
 Coastal Capital Group Inc. lifted its holdings in Eli Lilly And Co by 153.8% in the 2nd quarter.
 Coastal Capital Group Inc. now owns 165 shares of the company’s stock worth $27,000 after buying an additional 100 shares during the period.
 Hoover Financial Advisors Inc. purchased a new stake in Eli Lilly And Co in the 2nd quarter worth approximately $33,000.
 Bainco International Investors purchased a new stake in Eli Lilly And Co in the 1st quarter worth approximately $34,000.
 Finally, Center for Financial Planning Inc. lifted its holdings in Eli Lilly And Co by 44.5% in the 1st quarter.
 Center for Financial Planning Inc. now owns 289 shares of the company’s stock worth $40,000 after buying an additional 89 shares during the period.
 Institutional investors and hedge funds own 76.41% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 10th.
-Stockholders of record on Friday, August 14th were given a $0.74 dividend.
+The business also recently announced a quarterly dividend, which was paid on Thursday, September 10th.
+Investors of record on Friday, August 14th were given a dividend of $0.74 per share.
 The ex-dividend date was Thursday, August 13th.
-This represents a $2.96 annualized dividend and a dividend yield of 2.00%.
-Eli Lilly And Co’s payout ratio is 49.01%.
+This represents a $2.96 annualized dividend and a yield of 2.00%.
+Eli Lilly And Co’s dividend payout ratio (DPR) is presently 49.01%.

+Several equities research analysts have weighed in on the company.
+ValuEngine cut Eli Lilly And Co from a “hold” rating to a “sell” rating in a report on Saturday, August 1st.
+Morgan Stanley upgraded Eli Lilly And Co from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $149.55 to $176.00 in a research note on Thursday, September 3rd.
+They noted that the move was a valuation call.
+Mizuho raised their target price on Eli Lilly And Co from $155.00 to $164.00 and gave the company a “neutral” rating in a research note on Monday, June 29th.
+Bank of America restated a “buy” rating and issued a $180.00 target price on shares of Eli Lilly And Co in a research note on Friday, June 19th.
+Finally, JPMorgan Chase & Co. raised their target price on Eli Lilly And Co from $175.00 to $190.00 and gave the company an “overweight” rating in a research note on Wednesday, June 17th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $170.92.

 About Eli Lilly And Co